Izaek256/Lostnfound/PRESENTATION.md

     $message = 'Only JPG, JPEG, PNG & GIF files are allowed';
 }
 ```
-**What to say:** "We use a whitelist approach for security - only specific image formats are allowed.
-This prevents users from uploading malicious files disguised as images."
+**Functionality:** Uses pathinfo() to extract file extension from uploaded filename.
+Converts extension to lowercase for consistent comparison.
+Defines whitelist array of allowed image types.
+Uses in_array() to check if uploaded file type is in whitelist.
+This prevents users from uploading executable files (.exe, .php, .sh) or non-image formats disguised as images.

 ---